Updated July 23, 2019.

 Social media marketing efforts are rarely successful without first defining both short-term and long-term goals.
-You need to decide what your own primary objectives are, make them clear to everyone on your team and focus all your decisions and efforts on achieving them.
+You need to decide what your own primary objectives are, make them clear to everyone on your team, and focus all your efforts to achieve them.

 2. Who are you trying to attract?

-Once you have defined your goals, you’ll have a clear picture of the types of people you want to attract to your social media assets – and how to do it.
+Once you have defined your goals, you’ll have a firm idea of the types of people you want to attract on your social media channels – and how to do it.

 Easier said than done, right?
-If you’re just starting out and the idea of getting influencers to notice you seems out of reach, consider mid-tier influencers or others who are also just starting out, but have a growing number of followers.
+If you’re just starting and the idea of getting influencers to notice you seem out of reach, consider mid-tier influencers or micro-influencers with smaller but loyal followings.
 Getting in on the ground level can pay off in the long run.

-3. What social media platforms should you use?
+3. Which social media platforms should you use?

-Once you’ve determined what you are trying to accomplish and who your target audience is, you can decide in which social media platforms to invest.
-Not all platforms (Facebook, Twitter, Instagram, Pinterest, LinkedIn, etc.) will serve your particular goals and target audience equally well.
+Once you’ve determined what you are trying to accomplish and who your target audience is, you can decide which social media platforms work best for your business.
+Not all platforms will serve your particular goals and target audience equally well.

-A helpful resource for getting an overview of different social media platforms and their users is the social media demographics report published by Pew Research Center.
+A helpful resource for getting an overview of different social media platforms and their users is the Pew Research Center’s social media fact sheet.
 You can also check out our “Social Sites Explained” (with donuts) infographic by clicking below.

-To start with, select just one or two platforms to focus on building.
+To get started, select one or two platforms to focus on.
 Unless you have the resources and momentum for more, it can be difficult to launch on several platforms at the same time.

 Remember, this takes time.
 It’s not something you pick up overnight, and what works one month can change the next.
 Some of the biggest successes we’ve had with the AddThis Twitter account is due to being flexible and experimenting with different tactics.